 Picturesque Skopelos Chora

-Skopelos Chora (chora= an island’s main town in Greek) is built amphitheatrically on a hill and is a beautiful picturesque town with small cobblestone alleys.
+Skopelos Chora (the main town) is built amphitheatrically on a hill and is a beautiful picturesque town with small cobblestone alleys.
 It has been declared a protected traditional settlement, in a Venetian-like architecture, with balconies and terracotta roof tiles and it is mostly car-free.

 Panagitsa of Pyrgos in Skopelos Greece